Mr. Matusczyk, the automotive sector is undergoing radical change. What role do you as a steel supplier play in this change?

 What type of support might this be?

-Goss: The automotive sector is undergoing radical change: OEMs are moving away from just making cars to become mobility service providers, while Internet companies like Google are starting to manufacture automobiles.
+Matusczyk: The automotive sector is undergoing radical change: OEMs are moving away from just making cars to become mobility service providers, while Internet companies like Google are starting to manufacture automobiles.
 The long-established borders between companies along the value-added chain are disappearing.
 The automotive sector is being forced to focus their R&D activities on multiple trends like autonomous driving and electric mobility.
 This requires major investments on their part, all while they face pressure to keep prices down.
 As a material services provider, we have a comprehensive overview of the entire industry as well as the changing demands placed on it.
-We will continue to offer attractively priced, lightweight steel solutions for vehicles with conventional drive systems, while also providing material concepts that help foster the transition to electric mobility.
+We will continue to offer attractively priced, lightweight steel solutions for vehicles with conventional drive systems, while also helping foster the transition to electric mobility with our selectrify® initiative and suitable material concepts.

 Does that mean thyssenkrupp will be supplying new materials for both drive variants?